faizanA786/portfolio-website/README.md

-# portfolio-website
+# Portfolio Website
-Src code for my portfolio website
+I developed and designed a personal portfolio website as part of my QMUL web technologies module.